OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 The code above present the diffrent parameters to be set when generating the encrypted keys in the SecureKeyWrapper format.
 Check the Android documentation on [WrappedKeyEntry](https://developer.android.com/reference/android/security/keystore/WrappedKeyEntry) for more details.

-When defining the KeyDescription AuthorizationList, the following parameters will affect the encrypted keys security :
+When defining the KeyDescription AuthorizationList, the following parameters will affect the encrypted keys security:

 - The `algorithm` parameter Specifies the cryptographic algorithm with which the key is used
 - The `keySize` parameter Specifies the size, in bits, of the key, measuring in the normal way for the key's algorithm
 - The `digest` parameter Specifies the digest algorithms that may be used with the key to perform signing and verification operations